Squalius malacitanus: Osteology

 It possesses a wide and short supraethmoid, parietal and frontal bones.
 The posterior process of its pterotic bone is pointed, while the pharyngeal bone's lower branch is long.
 Its urohyal bone is short and wide.
 The maxilla's anterior process is pointed, and its 4th and 5th infraorbital bones are wide.
 The posterior lamina of its cleithrum is non-expanded.
 It shows a short maxilla with a relatively developed coronoid process.

 Distribution and habitat

 This fish was found in the Guadalmina River, a river that drains into the Mediterranean Sea, as well as the Genal River, a tributary of the Guadiaro.
 It might also be present in other rivers of the Guadiaro basin.
 The species inhabits streams with clear waters and gravel bottoms.
-It is the only endemic fish in the Guadalmina River, while in the Genal River, the species is sympatric with cyprinids native to the area, such as Barbus sclateri and Chondrostoma willkommii, and also species Anguilla anguilla and Atherina boyeri.
+It is the only endemic fish in the Guadalmina River, while in the Genal River, the species is sympatric with cyprinids native to the area, such as Barbus sclateri and Pseudochondrostoma willkommii, and also species Anguilla anguilla and Atherina boyeri.